jakewhlr/cs415/PA3/README.md

 ### Compiling
-Running `make` from the repository's root directory will compile the source code found in `src/sequential.cpp` into the binary `bin/sequential`.
+Running `make` from the repository's root directory will compile the source code found in `src/` into binaries in `bin/`.

 ### Running
-The sbatch file found in the root directory `sequential.sh` will run various tests with the sequential implemented program, and record their times in `output/sequential/sequential.csv`.
-The program can be run with `bin/sequential <command line arguments>`, the accepted arguments can be found below.
+The sbatch files found in the root directory `sequential.sh` and `parallel.sh` will run various tests with the each respective implemented program, and record their times in `output/sequential/sequential.csv` or `output/parallel/parallel.csv`.
+The program can be run with `bin/<executable> <command line arguments>`, the accepted arguments can be found below.

 ##### Command Line Arguments
 * `-s <int>` Size, number of integers to sort